Top 10 First Law Characters.

 This knowledge, along with seeing Colt give his life for his own brother (and also never giving up the chance to one up Reiner) motivates Porco to sacrifice himself to Falco so he can return as a human.

-The deaths of Porco and Falco are quite emotional, which surprised me the first time I read the chapter.
+The deaths of Porco and Colt are quite emotional, which surprised me the first time I read the chapter.

 To be honest, I never really cared about either of them before their deaths, but Isayama did such a great job writing their endings that I came to care about the both of them because of this.